RohanRajShrestha/sanjeevbhusal/README.md

 🧭 I like exploring new technologies to identify what specific problem it solves.

-❤️‍🔥 I have found my interest in backend development and have been working on backend technologies since past 1 year.
+❤️‍🔥 I have found my interest in backend development and have been working on backend technologies since 1 year.

 🚀 I’m currently working on [blogAPI](https://github.com/sanjeevbhusal/blogAPI)